 As a city crammed with mega-resorts and gaming hubs, raw creativity is often pushed aside and under the concrete carpets of Macau.
-As the adage goes though, if you look you shall find, and beyond the reclaimed lands in overlooked decomposing parts of old Macau, the world of the street artist exists.
-These lesser populated grounds provide the opportunity for furtive, creative, albeit short-lived street art pieces and installations by various street artists, local and abroad.
-This type of art is in a state of constant flux as it is prey to the whims of the government, developers and city planners, but certain areas of the city definitely merit a visit if you’re into street art as there are some stunning pieces to be found in Macau.
+As the adage goes, if you look you shall find, and beyond the reclaimed lands in overlooked parts of old Macau, the world of the street artist exists.
+These lesser populated grounds provide the opportunity for furtive, creative, albeit short-lived street art pieces and installations by various street artists–local and abroad.
+This type of art doesn’t usually last a long time due to certain restrictions, but certain areas of the city definitely merit a visit if you’re into street art as there are some stunning pieces to be found in Macau.

-Coloane is arguably the only district in Macau that has maintained much of its old character, with European-style buildings lined along one side of the cobblestone-paved roads and stilt houses on the water along the other.
+Coloane Village is arguably the only district in Macau that has maintained much of its old character, with European-style buildings lined along one side of the cobblestone-paved roads and stilt houses on the water along the other.
 It’s the ideal place to experience authentic Macanese village life.
-The once thriving fishing port is merely functional but members of the street art crew have given the village new life with their art.
+The once thriving fishing port had its own pace but members of the street art crew have given the village new life with their art.
 They’ve taken over walls with various mural styles, spray-painted or etched across galvanized tin houses and walls.
 These include a giant toddler face and stenciled silhouettes of a running dog,

 Nam Van Lake Square

 The artificially-made Nam Van Lake surrounded by likes of Grand Lisboa, Wynn, and MGM is a designated leisure area where most of Macau’s traditional festivals and celebrations are held.
 In line with arts and cultural development efforts by the government, the square houses of Anim’Arte is a creative space for artists of all kinds.
-Here, one might find locally-designed products at the indoor craft markets; surprising art exhibitions; and handcraft workshops all year round.
-A canvas of walls welcomes graffiti artists to showcase their works for a period of time as well.
+Here, one might find locally-designed products at the indoor craft markets, surprising art exhibitions, and handicraft workshops all year round.
+A canvas of walls welcomes graffiti artists to showcase their work for a period of time as well.